xurei/restgoose/docs/getting-started.md

 ------

 ## 2. Setup the server
 First we need to setup a working server.
-Let's start a new typesciprt project.
+Let's start a new typescript project.

 ```bash
 mkdir restgoose-getting-started